 Year 1: Engineering science, health and safety and infection control in hospitals, personal progress portfolio, and building services technologies.

 Year 2: Decontamination, medical gases, HVAC, water hygiene, fire safety and electrical services, and management principles.

-Your course will be delivered across four teaching blocks to coincide with four study weekends held at Eastwood Park.
+Your course will be delivered across four teaching blocks to coincide with four study weekends.
 In each year, 120 credits are delivered across an academic year.